Twelve-year old Tobias Düsel designed the characters of this font in 2002 during his family’s furlough in the USA.

 All three versions have the exact same body size so that they can be placed over one another congruently.
 In this way the effect of a font in two or three colors can be attained.

-TobyFont is excellently suitable for designing “picturesque” or “hand-carved” contents; large lines are especially charming and striking.
+TobyFont is excellently suitable for designing “picturesque” or “hand-carved” contents; large weights are especially charming and striking.

 + figures + punctuation + accents and umlauts for french and german (see figure)